Do you worry about

 Results show that some bleeds may not be reported to doctors.
 A study found that people reported more bleeds in a survey than what was recorded in their medical records.d

-Take control of your hemophilia A by talking with your doctor about all bleeds:
+Take control of your hemophilia A by reporting every bleed—including minor ones, and talk with your doctor about the damage even microbleeds may cause.

 Your prophylaxis treatment should be